suprateembanerjee/Content-Aware-Image-Resizing/README.md

-Content-aware Image Resizing (Liquid Rescaling)
+Context-Aware Image Resizing (Liquid Rescaling)
 ============================================================

 There are four steps in the implementation: